 Starting early not only allows for better planning, but allows for talent development to take place at a more realistic and achievable pace (e.g., skill building, transitioning client relationships, developing leadership competencies, etc.).
 Perhaps the best candidates are already employed by your financial institution.
 Developing candidates from within your organization provides the dual benefit of promoting leaders familiar with your organization’s culture and values as well as providing professional growth opportunities for your top talent.

-#2 Succession planing is a continuous processBest in class organizations recognize that succession planning is a process, not a one-time event.
+#2 Succession planning is a continuous processBest in class organizations recognize that succession planning is a process, not a one-time event.
 In most cases the hiring of a new CEO means a replacement plan was in place — which is very different from, and what most people painfully mistake for, a succession plan.
 In reality succession planning is an important and ongoing process for the organization.
 Some of the critical steps include:

 - Identifying key business challenges facing the organization